-- A. Explain and clarify all rules and regulations of the State 4-H Horse Show.
-Some of the most important rules are: - a.
+A. Explain and clarify all rules and regulations of the State 4-H Horse Show.
+Some of the most important rules are:

+- a.
 No dogs are allowed at the show. - b.
-No unlicensed drivers are allowed to drive golf carts.
+No drivers under the age of 18 are allowed to drive golf carts per Virginia Horse Center rules.
 Licensed Drivers must drive slowly and safely and no one may lead horses from golf carts.
-Drivers must adhere to marked areaswhere golf carts are not allowed at all times!! - c.
+Drivers must adhere to marked areas where golf carts are not allowed at all times!!
+No golf carts may be driven through the main horse show ring areas and may not be parked near any arena.
+For the safety of horses and riders, it is paramount that drivers abide by the state show staff requests and signage. - c.
 Back numbers and helmets must be worn at all times when mounted or driving horse/pony carts. - d.
 No one but the 4-Her may ride their project animal. - e.
 No riding after lights have been turned out and EMTs have left the grounds. - B. Acquaint entry-candidates with the Code of Conduct (see following page). - C. Motivate entry-candidates to represent their unit and district well.
 Emphasize: - a.
 Good sportsmanship and safety. - b.
 A sense of pride and responsibility in having qualified for entry and participation. - c.
 Exemplary representation and conduct at this public venue.
 Conduct of our 4-Hers both in and out of the show ring creates a public image of 4-H which has great impact on the general public.
 They must be on their best behavior at all times. - D. Review entries for accuracy and verify all signatures.
 An experienced 4-H horse leader will serve as great advice to review and double check entries.
 Please note: - a.
 Members may only enter one showmanship and one equitation - b.
-No entries may cross enter Pleasure Division and the Hunter Division - E. Identify/designate responsible adult(s) for each 4-Her at the show on the Entry Form - F. Impress upon the adult(s) the extent of their responsibility. - a.
-Each 4-Her should be encouraged to be responsible for his/her own conduct; however, ultimately the conduct or misconduct of an individual or club group is the responsibility of the
+No entries may cross enter Pleasure Division and the Hunter Division - E. Identify/designate responsible adult(s) for each 4-Her at the show on the Orientation Report Form.

+F. Impress upon the adult(s) the extent of their responsibility.

+- a.
+Each 4-Her should be encouraged to be responsible for his/her own conduct; however, ultimately the conduct or misconduct of an individual or club group is the responsibility of the designated adult-in-charge.
-- designated adult-in-charge.
 Each 4-Her must recognize the supervisory authority and responsibility of the adult-in-charge. - b.
 Adults must recognize that this is a show for youth and each 4-Her has proven through their Horsemanship Skills tests that they are capable of caring for their own horse.
 Adults may help hold horses and assist their 4-Her as necessary for the youth's safety and physical well-being.
 Adults are not to be caring for the horses by way of feeding or doing the main preparations.
 If in doubt, please ask show management!